whitcrrd/dsc-1-03-14-data-visualization-with-pandas-online-ds-ft-021119/README.md

-# Visualizing Data with `pandas`
+# Data Visualization with Pandas

+## Introduction
+In this lesson, we will be looking at data visualization using Pandas and Matplotlib - modules that we have already seen and used.
+Pandas uses matplotlib under the hood for data visualization, and provides some handy yet efficient functions for visualizing data from DataFrames.

-## SWBATs
+## Objectives
+You will be able to:
 * Understand the relation between `pandas` and `matplotlib` plots and their attributes
 * Plot data from single variables using scatter plots, histograms, line plots, boxplots and KDE plots in pandas
 * Plot multi-dimensional data using scatter matrix and parallel coordinate plots.

-**NOTE:** Due to length of this lab, and the fact that plots designed for notebooks in this lab are not properly displayed in the markdown file, you are required to work with the included [index.ipynb](index.ipynb) notebook and follow the instructions to change / add to the given code.

-## Introduction
-In this lesson, we will be looking at data visualization using `pandas` and `matplotlib` modules that we already seen and practiced with.
-Pandas uses matplotlib under the hood for data visualization, and provides some handy yet efficient functions for visualizing data from dataframes on the go.

-#### Styling a Plot
+## Styling a Plot

-Before we dive into data visualization in pandas, it would a good idea to get a quick introduction to matplotlib's `style` package.
+Before we dive into data visualization in Pandas, it would be a good idea to get a quick introduction to Matplotlib's `style` package.
 Matplotlib comes with a number of predefined styles to customize the plots.
-These styles generally change the look of plots by changing colo maps, line styles, backgrounds etc. Because pandas is built on matplotlib for visualizations, this will change the style of our pandas graphs as well as we shall see below:
+These styles generally change the look of plots by changing color maps, line styles, backgrounds etc. Because Pandas is built on Matplotlib for visualizations, this will change the style of our Pandas graphs as well as we shall see below:

-We can use `plt.style.available` to see a list of predefined styles available in matplotlib.
+We can use `plt.style.available` to see a list of predefined styles available in Matplotlib.
 The `%matplotlib notebook` magic below optimizes the plots for displaying them in jupyter notebooks

 ```python